 - Plan your skincare for specific destinations and climates.
 If its humid you might not need such a heavy moisturiser but a good cleanser and serum.
 If its dry, invest in a good hydrating moisturiser or oil.

-- SPF looses its potency with time once opened, make sure yours is fresh and active by buying a new one.
+- SPF looses its potency with time once opened, make sure yours is fresh and active by buying a new one from somewhere that specializes in skinsare, like the Victorian Cosmetic Institute, for example.

 - Take a good cleansing wash to thoroughly remove your sunscreen at the end of each day to prevent buildup and blocked pores.